Legoland California: Miniland USA

 Miniland USA is a 1:20 scale model miniature park featuring prominent architecture and symbols from seven areas in the United States.
 Certain models are visible throughout the Legoland park.
 It was constructed over the course of three years using more than 20 million LEGO bricks.
 The Coast Cruise ride, which departs from Miniland USA, travels through the lake in the center of Legoland.
 The lake covers 1.73 acre.

 Miniland includes the Model Shop, the main design and building office for Legoland's US parks.
 A large viewing window allows guests to watch master model builders working on new models.
 Repairs and refurbishment of existing models are also conducted in the Model Shop.

 Certain model builders have inserted incongruous scenes into the Miniland vignettes, including a businessman mooning the presidential motorcade and a man using the toilet in the Grand Central Station model.
 Miniland officials insist all such scenes are incorporated with full management knowledge and approval.

 The Star Wars-themed Miniland was expanded with a life-size model of an X-wing starfighter, on display in 2013.
 A large-scale model of the Death Star was added in 2015, along with a recreation of the trench run scene from the climax of Episode IV.
 Scenes from The Force Awakens were added in 2017, including what was billed as the longest LEGO model for Star Wars Miniland, a 16 ft long Resurgent-class Star Destroyer Finalizer.

-On January 6, 2020, Star Wars Miniland closed permanently.
+On January 6, 2020, Star Wars Miniland was permanently closed.

 Castle Hill

 Castle Hill is a medieval castle-themed area.
-The area includes two coasters and a wooden playground for little kids.
+The area includes one roller coaster and a wooden playground for little kids.

 In 2005, Legoland opened the Wild Woods Golf putting course decorated with off-green LEGO models on the west side of Castle Hill.
 Wild Woods Golf and the neighboring Enchanted Walk were replaced by the submarine ride LEGO City: Deep Sea Adventure, which opened in July 2018.